Thursday, 28 September 2023

 This small car park provides access to the southern end of Loch Ard Forest.
 The tracks here are great for cycling, horse riding and walking.

 Head deep into the forest for good views over the Carse of Stirling and the Highland Boundary Fault.
+Experience a section of the Rob Roy Way and catch a glimpse of Ben Lomond on route.
 Great for walking, cycling or horse riding.

 Firm tarmac and gravel surface throughout.
 Long moderate slopes for up to 500m.
 One road crossing.